Hybrid Broadcast Broadband TV: Association membership

-The HbbTV Association steering group currently comprises representatives from: BBC, Cellnex Telecom, Deutsche Telekom, EBU, Eurofins Digital, LG, Panasonic, RAI, Reti Televisive Italiane, RTL Group, Salto, Samsung, Sony, Tivù Sat, TP Vision and Vewd.
+The HbbTV Association steering group currently comprises representatives from: BBC, Cellnex Telecom, Deutsche Telekom, EBU, Resillion, LG, Panasonic, RAI, Reti Televisive Italiane, RTL Group, Salto, Samsung, Sony, Tivù Sat, TP Vision and Vewd.

 Standard

 As well as helping consumers/viewers, the introduction of the HbbTV standard is of benefit to both equipment manufacturers and content providers who at the moment have to produce hardware or content specific to each country to meet the de facto standard in that country.
 The establishment of a unified European HbbTV standard means "content owners and application developers can write once and deploy to many countries".

 The HbbTV specification was developed by industry members of the consortium and is based on elements of existing standards and web technologies including the Open IPTV Forum, CEA, DVB, and W3C.

 The European Broadcasting Union General Assembly has given its support to the HbbTV initiative and described the technology as "one of the most exciting developments in the media today".

-The standard specification has been submitted by the end of November 2009 to ETSI, who published it under reference ETSI TS 102 796 in June 2010.
+The standard specification was submitted by the end of November 2009 to ETSI, who published it under reference ETSI TS 102 796 in June 2010.
 There is an accompanying Test Suite that provides a set of test material to test HbbTV device implementations, suitable for manufacturers of devices, including software and hardware components that implement the HbbTV specification (ETSI TS 102 796 v1.1.1).
 In November 2012 Eurofins Digital Testing (then Digital TV Labs) became the first Registered Test Centre.

 The applications for HbbTV are HTML-based, making use of HTML5 and the CE-HTML user interface language, but utilise only a sub-set of standard web standards, developers have to use specialist validation tools.

 In September 2017 the HbbTV Association announced the publication of its IPTV specification by ETSI as TS 103 555.
-This specification builds on HbbTV 2.0 and defines how audio-visual content delivered by an IPTV service can be presented on HbbTV terminals (such as set-top boxes and televisions) - both hybrid terminals with an IP connection and an RF-based broadcast connection, and pure IPTV terminals with only an IP connection.
+This specification builds on HbbTV 2.0 and defines how audio-visual content delivered by an IPTV service can be presented on HbbTV terminals (such as set-top boxes and televisions): both hybrid terminals with an IP connection and an RF-based broadcast connection, and pure IPTV terminals with only an IP connection.

 The next incremental version of the standard (HbbTV 2.0.1) included functionality from the MHEG-5 interactive middleware platform used for digital terrestrial TV in the UK, to facilitate the transition from MHEG-5 to HbbTV as the mandated system in the UK.
 HbbTV 2.0.2 enables support for HDR and HFR video and next generation (AC-4 and MPEG-H) audio.